 - Provide victims with access to a recording of the most recent hearing held by the NPB regarding the offender who harmed them.

 - Expand the type of information that can be provided to victims to include information on offender program participation and the reason(s) for offender transfers, with advance notice of transfers to minimum security institutions, whenever possible.

 In Ontario, the government has introduced Bill 190, which amends both the Freedom of Information and Protection of Privacy Act and the Municipal Freedom of Information and Protection of Privacy Act to provide next of kin with the disclosure of personal information about a deceased loved one for compassionate reasons (as long as the access request does not constitute an unjustified invasion of personal privacy).
-The CRCVC has worked vigorously to have such amendments introduced, and are currently lobbying all other provinces/territories and the federal government to amend their access to information laws similarly.
+The CRCVC has worked vigorously to have such amendments introduced, and believe all other provinces/territories and the federal government should amend their access to information laws similarly.